 National Bank of Canada asks Canadian employees to work remotely if possible

-Dec 15 (Reuters) - National Bank of Canada NA.TO said on Wednesday it had asked its employees to work remotely if possible, making it the second big lender in the country to return to work from home as concerns mount about the Omicron coronavirus variant.
+Dec 15 (Reuters) - National Bank of Canada NA.TO said Wednesday it had asked staff to work remotely, if possible, making it the second large Canadian bank to return to work from home amid concerns over the Omicron coronavirus variant.

+Omicron, which health officials say is more contagious than the Delta variant, has spread rapidly in Canada since it was first detected in November.

-"A message was just sent to our employees asking them to work remotely if they can.
-On the longer term, we are staying the course with our plan of reopening gradually, on a voluntary basis, with no set date," a spokesperson told Reuters in an email.
+"A message was just sent to our employees asking them to work remotely if they can," a spokesperson for Canada's sixth-biggest lender told Reuters in an email.
+"In the longer term, we are staying the course with our plan of reopening gradually, on a voluntary basis, with no set date."

+The decision impacts nearly 20,000 staff which the bank has in Canada.

+Banks and financial firms across North America are reassessing return-to-work plans due to the spread of the Omicron variant.

+Insurer Prudential PRU.L has pushed back its return to office plan in the United States to January on a voluntary basis, a source with knowledge of the matter told Reuters on Wednesday.
+However, that decision was made prior to Thanksgiving, the source said.

+Last week, Jefferies JEF.N asked staff to work from home for the remainder of the year, due to a spate of Covid cases.
+On Tuesday, JPMorgan told unvaccinated Manhattan staff to work from home. ,

-(Reporting by Noor Zainab Hussain and Manya Saini in Bengaluru; Editing by Anil D'Silva)
+(Reporting by Noor Zainab Hussain and Manya Saini in Bengaluru; Writing by Matt Scuffham; Editing by Anil D'Silva, Mark Porter, Alexandra Hudson)

 ((noor.hussain@thomsonreuters.com; Within U.S. +1 646 223 8780; Outside U.S. +91 80 6182 2663 or +91 80 3796 2663 ;))